 Bearhaus, a new movement in art, formed and ended on Friday night.
 For the opening night of Drawing A Presence 2016 at Newlyn Art Gallery, arts collective Moogie Wonderland invited attendees to be the artists and create the movement (in which all artists had to wear bear hats).
 The movement was a temporary movement in art that lasted from 7.30pm until 11pm on Friday 15 April, 2016.
-Participating artists included many who had not considered themselves artists before.
+Participating artists included people of all ages, many who had not considered themselves artists before.
 They wrote the manifesto, created improvisational performance art, wore bear hats and collaborated with each other.
 (Photography © Cat Gibbard, Newlyn Art Gallery)

 Rosie B Bear’s Metaphysical Wobble involved standing quietly in the left hand side of a room, swaying, knee jerking and shimmying.
 Tony Parsnips performed Man in a Dress and Man not in a Dress, while Pablo performed Pablo.
 Black Bubble Dip Dap’s Eat the Children, involved dancing whilst clawing and ‘eating children’.
 Ian Brain’s inward looking pieces, My Mindscape 3.0 and My Brain, explored the brain.
 Motorbike Bear performed Helmet Bear Head Home by driving home on a motorbike.
 Rob Burns’ ‘Let’s Give Tax Payers Money to Art’ saw him urinating in the wind, although it was undocumented.
 Hugonator’s improvised ‘freestyling bear lingo rap’ called Babbling Bear, caused people to be shocked by the artistic flair of the seven-month old.
 Oran coloured the eyes of a silver bear green for his work Green Eyes before delighting audiences with Ears, in which he squeezed the ears of bears.
 Marianess Duchamp’s work Turn involved pots.
 Clarence Peacehorn used a glove for her performance The Helping Hand.
 Green Shoes created Bottlestep, a new genre of music described as ‘repeatedly blowing into an empty beer bottle and hopping’.
 Lorna got people to shake hands for Shaking Hands.
 Didge’s Being a Bear was described as barely perceptible.
 After performing Not Full, Lebasi commented, “I drank my wine, now my glass is not full”.
 Fi B Bear’s performance, Ginger and Lemongrass, had phenomenological leanings with her description of a drink and it’s position in her hand: “Well it’s a green glass bottle filled with an exotic beverage, held in my hand at a jaunty angle”.
 The performances of The Salt House Bear Sport and The Salt in the Wound included No Such Thing as Bears and My Horrible Brain – both pieces seeming to question existence.